 Hi, I’m Jenna.
 A musician, teacher, dog owner, wife and amateur family genealogist.
-I live in rural Iowa where I work solely in music: as a teacher, Music Therapist and performer (though I mostly end up “performing” at funerals with a few orchestra and community theatre productions thrown in…so…don’t get too carried away with that description, this is rural America after all).
+I live in rural Iowa where I work solely in music: as a teacher and performer (though I mostly end up “performing” at funerals with a few orchestra and community theatre productions thrown in…so…don’t get too carried away with that description, this is rural America after all).

 One of the joys of our lives has been the addition of our dearly loved Large Munsterlander, Gus.
 (That’s a dog and no, don’t worry, hardly anybody has ever heard of the breed).
 Gus is the light of my life.
 He is goofy, and anxious, and cuddly and my best pal.

 And then there’s Tyler.
 The fella is one of those rare people who has stayed true to his life’s desires and wishes since he was quite young.
 In seventh grade he announced he was going to take over his hometown high school band director job…and he actually did it.
 He’s loyal, has the strongest sense of work ethic and integrity of anyone in the entire world (this is really not an understatement) and is one hell of a musician and teacher.
 Fortunately, he’s just as old fashioned as me.
 I’d say we make a pretty good team.

 So feel free to join us one our journey through homestead restoration and life as musicians in rural Iowa.
 And if you are ever in town, stop by and visit…that is not a polite request…we really do want you to stop and visit.
 I’ll put on the coffee and get out the zucchini bread and we’ll all laugh about the work-in-progress that is the homestead.